 And how do you approach this from an HR perspective?

 “Our HR policies are designed with equality and diversity at their very heart, and this informs everything we do.
 We support colleagues to develop as individuals, helping to build their confidence and project their personal brand, both internally and externally.
 This starts from the outset – at the onboarding stage – and continues throughout their time with us.
 It’s achieved by our mentoring and buddying system, having a sophisticated talent and succession plan, giving individuals exposure to different areas of work and trusting them to get involved with complex projects that really challenge them.
 Our aspiration is that this approach will help colleagues to progress so that they feel empowered to seize future opportunities at work.”

 So can you give us some hard stats as to how Freshwater fares, and what you measure in terms of demographics?

 “We report quarterly on all areas of HR from labour turnover to the number of training days we’ve supported.
 In relation to gender, out of a workforce of 50+ staff:

 - 50% of the Senior Executive Group are women

 That’s pretty impressive.
 Can you give us a few stories that lie behind these figures?

 “Where do you want me to start?
 There’s too many to mention individually.
-But, just by way of example, two of our senior level colleagues, Kate Harvey and Louise Harris, started with us either on work experience or at our most junior position, while our Managing Director, Angharad Neagle, joined Freshwater as an Account Director in 2008.
+But, just by way of example, our Account Manager, Yasmin Akbari, started with us in 2017 as a Marketing Assistant Intern, and in December 2020 was rewarded with her third promotion in that period.
+Meanwhile, our CEO, Angharad Neagle, joined Freshwater as an Account Director in 2008.
 Ultimately however, it’s talent that’s rewarded – regardless of gender or, indeed, any other factor.”

 Finally, what will you be doing on International Women’s Day this year?